 An instance of the User

 Model is a Mongoose Document, which is also a class.
-A Mongoose Document represents a one-to-one mapping to documents as stored in MongoDB:
+A Mongoose Document represents a one-to-one mapping to documents as stored in a MongoDB database:

 https://mongoosejs.com/docs/documents.html